folio-org/folio-org.github.io/guidelines/development-design-review.md

 ### Pull request code review

 * Developer submits a pull request for the module
-  * Developers should check the change against the criteria in any checklist or definition of done defined for the module
+  * Developers should first verify the changes against the criteria in any [checklist](/guidelines/pull-requests-checklists/) and [definition of done](/reference/glossary/#dod) defined for the module
   * Issue is marked in code review
   * Pull request maintainer is added as first assignee
 * Code owners are automatically invited to review